Yair345/FOSS_Project/README.md

 Our solution involves a signer program and a validating program.
 The signer program signs the DLLs.
 The validating program uses **IAT hooking** to intercept the EXE's DLLs loading proccess, verify the DLL's signature, and load only trusted DLLs by **Refelctive DLL loading**.

-You can find further information by reading Roles.txt and watching the demo video.
+You can find further information by reading the report, Roles.txt and watching the demo video.